 2010 - We drew 2-2 with Sunderland at Anfield, with Dirk Kuyt opening the scoring after the referee ruled that the visitors had taken a free-kick when gifting the ball to the reds, despite vehement protests.
 Darren Bent’s brace, including one from the spot, put them ahead before Steven Gerrard headed in an equaliser.
 These are the most recent of his five strikes against the reds.
 Future reds Jordan Henderson and Simon Mignolet both featured for the visitors.

-1909 – We were thumped 4-1 by Sunderland in a top-flight meeting at Anfield, with Joe Hewitt nabbing our consolation, his 74th and last reds goal.
+1909 – Tom Watson took charge of his 500th reds game as we were thumped 4-1 by Sunderland in a top-flight meeting at Anfield, with Joe Hewitt nabbing our consolation, his 74th and last reds goal.
 John Thompson struck twice, with George Holley also scoring and Jackie Mordue nabbing the first of his six goals past us.

 Swiss don’t roll over